Walter Burley Griffin: Death and burial in India

-Griffin died of peritonitis in early 1937, five days after gall bladder surgery at King George's Hospital, Lucknow in Lucknow city in state of Uttar Pradesh, India, and was buried in Christian Cemetery in Lucknow.
+Griffin died of peritonitis in early 1937, five days after gall bladder surgery at King George's Hospital, Lucknow, in Lucknow, Uttar Pradesh, India, and was buried in Christian Cemetery in Lucknow.
 Marion Mahony Griffin oversaw the completion of the Pioneer Building that he had been working on at the time of his death.
-She closed down their Indian offices, then left their Australian practice in the hands of Griffin's partner, Eric Milton Nicholls, and returned to Chicago.
+She closed down their Indian offices before leaving their Australian practice in the hands of Griffin's partner, Eric Milton Nicholls, and returned to Chicago.

 Legacy

-Griffin was largely under-appreciated during his time in Australia, but since his death recognition of his work has steadily grown.
+Griffin was largely under-appreciated during his time in Australia, but, since his death, recognition of his work has steadily grown.
 In 1964, when Canberra's central lake was filled, as Griffin had intended, Prime Minister Robert Menzies declined to have the lake named after himself.
-Instead he named it Lake Burley Griffin, making it the first "monument" in Canberra dedicated to the city's designer ("Burley" was included in the name because of the misconception, which has continued, that it was part of Griffin's surname).
-A road is named after Walter Burley Griffin is a 276 km long road Burley Griffin Way linking between Griffith, Temora and the Hume highway at the west of Bowning 10 km northwest of Yass.
+Instead he named it Lake Burley Griffin, making it the first "monument" in Canberra dedicated to the city's designer ("Burley" was included in the name because of the ongoing misconception that it was part of Griffin's surname).
+Burley Griffin Way is a 276 km road linking Griffith, Temora, Harden, and Binalong to the Hume highway west of Bowning, 10 km northwest of Yass.

 Architectural drawings and other archival materials by and about the Griffins are held by numerous institutions in the United States, including the Drawings and Archives Department of Avery Architectural and Fine Arts Library at Columbia University; the Block Gallery at Northwestern University; the Ryerson & Burnham Libraries at the Art Institute of Chicago; and the New York Historical Society, as well as in several repositories in Australia, including the National Library of Australia, National Archives of Australia, and the Newman College Archives of the University of Melbourne.
 At the centenary of the Griffins' design work for Canberra, some believe they are owed a permanent memorial.

+Recognition

+In 1988 the Royal Australian Institute of Architects named its national Civic Design Award after Griffin.
+It is now known as the Walter Burley Griffin Award for Urban Design and is awarded annually.